×

 Students may obtain support from faculty members who receive funding from sources outside the university (e.g., research grants).
 The Graduate School normally matches funding from external sources with tuition awards.

-The Office of Research Services also provides an extensive lists of searchable databases that contain funding opportunities.
+The Graduate School also encourages students to apply for funding from sources outside the university.
+The Office of Research Services provides an extensive lists of searchable databases that contain funding opportunities.

-To be considered for funding, you must apply online BEFORE the conference takes place.
-To apply, log into GSPS, navigate to Award Forms > Internal Awards section, and click the "Add" button to begin.
 You will be required to upload proof of acceptance to a conference (i.e. an email or letter of acceptance from the conference sponsor) and a preliminary budget in one single PDF.
-The budget should include expected travel and lodging costs, conference registration fees, poster printing costs, and food (students must adhere to the university's current per diem rates for food).
-You will receive confirmation to your LUC.edu email account to let you know if your application has been approved or rejected.
+The Graduate School will reimburse transportation and lodging costs, conference registration fees, poster printing costs, and food (adhering to the university's current per diem rates for food, and excluding alcohol).
+Please refer to the Accounts Payable full Travel and Business Expense Policy for more details.

 Graduate School students who are approved in advance for a Research Funding Request may receive reimbursement of up to $500 for expenses related to the research and preparation of a dissertation, thesis, or major research paper if applicable.
 The Graduate School will only grant one research funding award per student, and reimbursement for the funds must be claimed within the same academic year.
 To apply, please submit a Research Funding Request Form.